gauxs/sysd/hld/cap/README.md

 Another interesting part is that RDBMS databases are often at the CA side of the triangle. **This is only the case in a single node setup**.
 Even with master (write) - slave (read) setup, the system is not CA (or if it is termed "CA" for some reason, and cannot recover from network partitions, then a split-bran scenario may happen, a new master is elected for the partition, and chaos ensues, possibly breaking the consistency of the system).

+### What are CP systems?
+A CP system prevents divergence (e.g. maintains single-copy consistency) by forcing asymmetric behavior on the two sides of the partition.
+It only keeps the majority partition around, and requires the minority partition to become unavailable (e.g. stop accepting writes), which **retains a degree of availability (the majority partition)** and still ensures single-copy consistency.

 ## Reference
 1. [Stackoverflow - How CA distributed system according to CAP theorem can exist?](https://stackoverflow.com/questions/47539213/how-ca-distributed-system-according-to-cap-theorem-can-exist)